BMC Pediatr. 2011; 11: 111.

 There were no significant or marginally significant changes.
 Most small changes in primary and secondary essential amino acids appeared to involve modest fluctuations around the average level of the neurotypicals.
 One possible exception is the slight decrease in serine coupled due to increase in glycine.
 Serine is converted to glycine in an enzymatic reaction requiring tetrahydrofolate as a co-factor – this may suggest a small increase in production of tetrahydrofolate.

-] reports on a comparison of the nutritional and metabolic status of the participants taking medications vs. those not taking medications.
+A previous paper reports on a comparison of the nutritional and metabolic status of the participants taking medications vs. those not taking medications.
 The only differences with a p-value less then 0.01 were lower RBC copper (-9% lower, p = 0.001) and higher plasma methionine sulfoxide (+35% higher, p = 0.002) for the autism medication group compared to the autism no-medication group.
 The sample size in this paper is too small to determine if medications had an effect on changes in the nutritional and metabolic status of the treatment group, but since no changes in medication were made during the study, this was probably a minor effect at most.

 Discussion of Placebo

 The placebo group had a few significant changes, including significant increases in biotin, CoQ10, WB manganese, and SAM.
 In all four cases the supplement group had similar changes (biotin, WB manganese) or larger changes (CoQ10, SAM).
 Some of these findings might be due to laboratory error (drift in standards), but that seems unlikely.
 Some of the changes may be due to random fluctuations in diet, or possibly due to seasonal effects (i.e., baseline values were measured in summer/fall (June-October) and final values in fall/winter (September to January).
 Finally, it may be that the natural plant-based flavorings used in the placebo (not in the supplement) contained modest amounts of biotin and other nutrients.